 CIMSPA is the professional development body for the UK’s sport and physical activity sector, committed to supporting, developing and enabling professionals and organisations to succeed and, as a result, inspire our nation to become more active.

-Includes lectures, seminars, tutorials, clinical experience and practical sessions.
-Practical teaching takes place in our dedicated Sport Rehab clinic, commercial clinic and our BASES accredited physiology and biomechanics laboratories.
+Teaching combines lectures, seminars, tutorials, and extensive hands-on practical learning through clinical experience, practical sessions, and work-based learning.
+Practical teaching takes place within our dedicated rehabilitation facilities, commercial clinic, strength and conditioning gym, and CASES-accredited physiology and biomechanics laboratories.

 This fee covers your tuition and access to course-specific equipment and facilities, as well associated services including access to the library, study skills support, IT support, student support and wellbeing services and membership of the Student Union.
 There may be additional costs by course.